james-bowden/james-bowden.github.io/pages/poetry/jb_instantiation.md

 You will not remember this day, this<br/>

 No, not the act itself, but the desire with which the act began.
 The instant. <br/>
-The slice of time we did, do, will call home. <br/>
+The slice of time we will do did call home. <br/>
 Thus begins the poem: <br/><br/>